tantaman/tantaman.github.io/content/2022-08-23-why-sqlite-why-now.md

 - All writes must be persisted on the server.
 - Any optimistic write made by a client can be invalidated by the server.
 - The client almost always requires internet connectivity to function.

+What is more `edgy` than putting storage and compute on the user's own device?